-Here is a plant which has made a swift rise to fame over the past couple of decades.
-Everyone who is everyone seems to grow alliums, they are a staple of every stately home and on every gardener's wish list.
+Alliums have made a swift rise to fame over the past couple of decades.
+Anyone who is anyone seems to grow alliums, they are a staple of every stately home and on every gardener's wish list.
 These magnificent bulbs burst onto the scene in May and June, filling your early borders with structure and sophistication.
 Alliums also make excellent cut flowers.

-For over-sized flower heads of ostentatious proportions, 'Giganteum' is a real show-stopper.
-The flowers resemble footballs, and as with all alliums, their dried seed heads after flowering are equally as valuable and beautiful when left in the border or taken inside and displayed as dried flowers.
+For flower heads with wow-factor choose the 'Globemaster' variety, they're a real show-stopper.
+The flowers resemble footballs, and as with all alliums, their dried seed heads after flowering are equally as valuable when left in the border or taken inside and displayed as dried flowers.

-Whites have become increasingly popular and 'Mount Everest' is a perfect performer.
+White alliums have become increasingly popular and 'Mount Everest' is a perfect performer.
 A stunner in a white border scheme.
 The epitome of elegance when planted amongst other whites and greens - perhaps surrounded by box (Buxus) hedging.

 If you like the unusual, there are plenty of options available to offer a twist away from the classic balls of beauty.
-'Hair' displays a crazy green tangle of fun - while 'Nectaroscordum siculum' bares umbels of creamy, green lilac flowers - a real talking point.
+'Hair' displays a crazy green tangle of fun - while 'Nectaroscordum siculum' produces umbels of creamy, green lilac flowers - a real talking point.

-When to plant Allium bulbs
+When to plant allium bulbs

 Plant alliums in early to mid-autumn at a depth of about 3 to 4 times the height of the bulb and fill your borders with en vogue elegance.

-Where to Plant Allium bulbs
+Where to plant allium bulbs

 All alliums work well in a prairie-style design, planted amongst grasses.
 Their love of dry sunny spots and good drainage also makes them a perfect gravel garden candidate.